quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## QUIC and Network Address Translation (NAT)

-Devices that perform Network Address Translation (NAT) should refrain from parsing or otherwise using QUIC connection IDs but retain their existing 4-tuple-based operation instead.
+This section explains how QUIC supports devices that perform Network Address Translation (NAT) better than other connection-oriented protocols and also how the use of QUIC's connection ID for NAT can create serious problems for the endpoints even though it might appear attractive to simplify network management.
+In summary, devices that perform NAT should refrain from parsing or otherwise using QUIC connection IDs but retain their existing 4-tuple-based operation instead.